Dealing with studies and Bipolar Disorder…

 6. Establish a support system: This may include healthcare providers, family, friends, classmates, roommates, support groups, or religious organizations.
 Surround yourself with people who are supportive of your therapy, your goals, and your values.
 If you are going away to school, find a therapist and psychiatrist right away.
 It is better to have a support system in place before you experience a crisis.

 7. Sleep: Avoid studying before going to bed.
-Instead, choose a relaxing activity to help with the transition.
-It may require some good self talk to maintain a regular bed time.
+Instead, choose a relaxing activity to help with the transition to bedtime.
+It may require some good self talk to wind down and maintain a regular bed time.

 8. Watch for relapse: Stress, illness, and sleep deprivation can trigger your symptoms.
 Recognize that these things will leave you more vulnerable to depression and irritability.
 Seek treatment immediately if you feel a shift in your mood.